ossf/osv-schema/docs/schema.md

 meaning of the values within the object is entirely defined by the database and beyond the scope of this document.

-Databases should only use this field to enable lossless conversion from the OSV format back into the original database representation.
+Databases should only use this field to store additional context that may be useful in converting from the OSV format back into the original database representation.
 Values in this field have no effect on the [evaluation algorithm](#evaluation).